yeswework/fabrica-dev-kit/README.md

 The site will then be up and running and accessible locally on the domain you specified in `site.yml`, and development should be carried out in the `www/dev/src` folder.

-To launch a watch tasks, which will run an initial build and then watch for changes, pushing compiled files live to all open browsers using port 3000:
+To launch the main task which will run an initial build and then watch for changes, pushing compiled files live to all open browsers using port 3000:
 `vagrant ssh -c "cd /vagrant/www/ && gulp"`

 To shut down the Vagrant box temporarily (eg. to remove the hosts file entry), use `vagrant halt`; to resume it again `vagrant up`